 HAHN, Emma Adelaide.
 New York 1.4.1893 — New York 8.7.1967.
 U.S. Classical and IE Scholar.
 Daughter of Otto Hahn, an Austrian immigrant, and Eleonore Funk.
-Educated at Hunter College (A.B.
+Educated at home, then at Hunter College in New York (A.B.
 1915) and Columbia University (A.M.
 1917, Ph.D.
-1929), where Sturtevant was among her teachers.
+1929 under Ch.
+Knapp), where Sturtevant was among her teachers.
 In 1915-16 Hon.
-Fellow for Latin, Hunter, in 1917-21 Instructor in French and 1921-63 Instructor in Latin at Yale, in 1936-63 also Chair of Department of Classics.
-N.B.
-Wikipedia claims different career: from 1921 at Hunter, Assistant Professor 1925, Associate Prof. 1933, Professor 1936, retired 1963, all at Hunter.
-In fact, caas-cw.org has both, perhaps she taught at Yale and Hunter at the same time (and was not Dept. Head at Yale).
+Fellow for Latin, Hunter, in 1917-21 Instructor in French and 1921-25 Instructor in Latin at Hunter, Assistant Professor 1925, Associate Prof. 1933, from 1936 Professor and Chair of Department of Classics, retired 1963.
+From 1946 the first woman as the President of Linguistic Society of America.
+Died of cancer.

 – Subjunctive and optative.
 Their origin as futures.
 18+157 p.
 Philol.
 Monogr.
-16. Lancaster, PA 1953; Nominal-constructions in some Indo-European Languages.
-28+250 p.
-Ibid.
-27. 1969.
+16. Lancaster, PA 1953.

 Sources: W.M.
 Calder III in Briggs (ed.), Biogr.
 Dict. of N. Am.
 Class.
-1994, 248; *H.M.
+1994, 248; *Julia S. Falk, Women, language and linguistics: Three American stories from the first half of twentieth century.
+Routledge studies in the history of linguistics 2.
+L. & N.Y.
+1999, 185-264; *J.P.
+Hallett in caas-cw.org; *H.M.
 Hoenigswald, Lex. gramm.
-1996, 383; *G.S.
-Lane, Language 43, 1967, 958-964; Wikipedia; J.P.
+1996, 383; G.S.
+Lane, Language 43, 1967, 958-964 with select bibliography; Wikipedia with photo; J.P.
 Hallett in www.caas-cw.org/archive/hahnbio.html with photo.

 Last Updated on 3 days by Admin